thacherT1D/webdevstuff/CSS/Intro_to_SASS.desc.md

 ---
 Where CSS really fails is it's total lack of reuse.
 Colors for example are the worst.
 Not only do we have to use weird things like hexadecimal or HSL values, even RGBa is a little off for me, but we can't reuse them once we declared them.

-Sass again comes to the rescue with variables.
+Sass comes to the rescue with variables.
 Let's say that we are defining all the border lines in our CSS.
 We would write something like the following.

 CSS